 Wear a travelers money belt

 This is one of the safest ways to carry currency and cars with you as you travel.
-If you've gotten into the habit of carrying just enough money with you for the day in an easily accessible place, you put the rest on a travelers moneys belt.
+If you've gotten into the habit of carrying just enough money with you for the day in an easily accessible place, you put the rest on a traditional money belt.

 These are designed to be mainly worn around the waist or hip, and are made with a hidden pocket where you can hide your money.
-They're also great for putting passports and credit cards in – after all, the less obvious places they can be lifted from, the better!
+This type of on body storage is also great for putting passports and credit cards in – after all, the less obvious places they can be lifted from, the better!

 They come in both men's and women's designs, so you'll have plenty of choice.
 I'd recommend getting one before you leave home as it might not be available to buy once you're on the road (especially if there is another local currency to get used to!).